 The national sexual violence prevention programme

-Our national sexual violence programme is funded by the Scottish Government to run workshops across Scotland on seven different topics adapted for four different age/stage groups.
+Our national sexual violence prevention programme is funded by the Scottish Government to run workshops across Scotland on seven different topics adapted for four different age/stage groups.

 This work is led by workers based in local rape crisis centres and places an emphasis on young people’s participation and leadership.
 Programmes are planned in partnership with schools and youth groups to best meet their needs.
 Our resource pack is evidence-based and has been externally evaluated.